yiisoft/validator/docs/guide/conditional-validation.md

 - `$context` is a validation context;
 - `true` as a returned value means that the rule must be applied and a `false` means it must be skipped.

-In this example the state is only required when the country is `Brazil`. `$context->getDataSet()->getAttributeValue()` method also allows you to get any other attribute's value within the `ValidationContext`.
+In this example the state is only required when the country is `Brazil`. `$context->getDataSet()->getAttributeValue()` method allows you to get any other attribute's value within the `ValidationContext`.

 ```php
 use Yiisoft\Validator\Rule\HasLength;